mehr-it/levi-assets-linker/README.md

 The linker package comes with some predefined filters which can be used out of the box.

 ### built
-The `BuiltNameFilter` allows to specify a which builts of the assets can be used for the link.
+The `BuiltNameFilter` allows to specify a which builds of the assets can be used for the link.
-Following example filters for jpg builts only:
+Following example filters for jpg builds only:

     $paths = [
         'jpg_small' => 'small/image.jpg',